oyoclass/python3-doc/doc/extralibs/flask.md

     return 'Welcome to Flask!'

 if __name__ == '__main__':
-    # host must be 0.0.0.0 to work in the Python3 Editor
+    # host must be 0.0.0.0 to work in the Python3 IDE
     app.run(host='0.0.0.0', port=8080)
 ```

-When we run our code, we get the folllowing output on the right:
+When we run our code, we get the folllowing output:

 <img src="../../assets/img/flask-helloworld.png" width="400px">